AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 0 : ∃ X .
 (X → (∀ Y .
 Y → (Y → Y) → Y) × X) × X
  := λ p . p (λ x . λ p . p (λ z . λ s . z) (λ x . x)) (λ x . x)
 ```
-This means that the real number zero has, at most, about 32.511 bits of complexity, surprisingly small for something which is supposedly infinitely large.
+This means that the real number zero has, at most, about 32.511 bits of complexity; surprisingly small for something which is supposedly infinitely large.

-The usual reason we'd want to use floating-point numbers over exact real numbers is efficiency; floating-point numbers are much faster to work with since our computers have hardware dedicated to computing with them.
+The usual reason we'd want to use floating-point numbers over exact real numbers is efficiency; floating-point numbers are much faster to compute with since our computers have hardware dedicated to computing with them.
 But this approach is representing the parameters as raw outputs of some virtual computer anyway, so that doesn't apply here.
 To use floating points, we'd have to convert them to some encoding of floats in our computational model.
 We get no efficiency in using floats here.

 We can make our representation a bit more efficient.
 Following the [Coinductive function spaces page](http://www.dcs.ed.ac.uk/home/pgh/coit.html), we can use a few isomorphisms to change this representation.
 Notably, it's generally the case that
 ```